Regulatory Compliance Checklist

 CCPA/CPRA Sections Referenced

-§1798.100 Right to know about personal information collected, disclosed, or sold
+§1798.100 Right to know about personal information collected

 §1798.100(b) Privacy notice requirement